syramaths/syramaths.github.io/about.md

 permalink: /about/
 ---

-Some information about you!
+I am currently a year 13 A Level mathematics student, using this blog to share cool things I learn!

 ### More Information

-I am currently a year 13 A Level mathematics student, using this blog to share cool things I learn!
+At the moment I am taking 4 A Levels, including maths and further maths.
+In the future, I hope to attend university to study a degree in mathematics.

 ### Contact me